-Draft Milton Railway Station Precinct Plan
+3.4.5 Draft Milton Railway Station Precinct Plan

-The Project's study corridor does not include land subject to the draft Milton Railway Station Precinct Plan.
+The Project's study corridor is not covered by the boundaries of the draft Milton Railway Station Precinct Plan.
 However, as the Project is predicted to reduce traffic on Milton Road and Coronation Drive, the Project may facilitate the achievement of the Plan's objectives.